Code-Institute-Submissions/-irenenev24-javascript-project-italian-tour_OctResub/README.md

 * Clear information on the three featured areas.
 * Information on attractions in each place.
 * Information on hotels and how to book.
-* IClear contact form to get more information if required.
+* Clear contact form to get more information if required.
-* A trustworthy, easy to navigate site that gives clear information about the
+* A trustworthy, easy to navigate site that gives clear information about the featured areas.
-  bar.
 * Multiple ways to contact the page admin's including links to social media pages.